 On Thursday September 10th the results of the campaign were shared with the local governments of Bonaire, St. Eustatius, and Saba, State Secretary Raymond Knops, and Member of Parliament Stieneke van der Graaf.
-The youngsters advice was also added to the advice from the youth from the Netherlands and handed over to Minister Hugo de Jonge (VWS).
-Check out the videos below and listen to the reactions from the 4 politicians who attended the event in Den Haag.
+The youngsters' advice was also added to the advice from the youth from the Netherlands and handed over to Minister Hugo de Jonge (VWS).
+Check out the video below and listen to his reaction after attended the event in Den Haag.

 More information about the campaign is available in Dutch